ilrg/ilrg.github.io/Pages/OCC/Parcel_Cleanup.md

 ![OCCSix](OCCAssets/OCCSix.png)

 ### Parcel Map
-- Use the ‘Add Map’ tool, select and drag the box so that the map takes up the bottom half of the page
+- Use the ‘Add Map’ tool, select and drag the box so that the map takes up the bottom half of the page.
-- Make sure the parcels are labelled in the main window of QGIS using Layer Properties
+- Make sure the parcels are labelled in the main window of QGIS using Layer Properties.
-- Under ‘Item Properties’ > ‘Controlled by Atlas’ should be checked, set the Margin around feature to 10%
+- Under ‘Item Properties’ > ‘Controlled by Atlas’ should be checked, set the Margin around feature to 10%.

 ![OCCSeven](OCCAssets/OCCSeven.png)
-- Under 'Item Properties' > 'Grid', add new grid by clicking on the green plus sign, or select an existing grid and click 'Modify Grid...'
+- Under 'Item Properties' > 'Grid', add new grid by clicking on the green plus sign, or select an existing grid and click 'Modify Grid...'.

 ![OCCEight](OCCAssets/OCCEight.png)
 - A new panel should pop up.
 Set the grid appearance to the following: